Introduction

 v1.2.0 — January 2026

-- HTML and PDF report generation via CLI
+- HTML and PDF report generation from the dashboard

 - PagerDuty native integration